gordon-matt/peachpie-responsive-file-manager/README.md

 }
 ```

+More options can be found in the demo app.

-3. Add ResponsiveFileManager as middleware within the `Configure` method:
+3. Add ResponsiveFileManager as middleware:

 ```csharp
 app.UseResponsiveFileManager();